terrybelinda/Zipcar-Prototype/README.md

 We used ReactJS as our frontend library.
 React is fast, scalable and lightweight.
 It offers the benefits of using state for responsive UI development.

+Application screenshots and Agile documents are included in the master branch.